-Effective October 1, 2000, we reorganized the operating structure of our business segments.
-As a result, we changed to a global segment reporting structure to align closely with our internal management reporting of our business operations.
-There are three reportable segments: Global Data Repositories and Processors, Global Financial Services and Other, which are described below:
+As of October 1, 2000, we reorganized the operating structure of our business segments into three reportable segments on a worldwide basis: Global Data Repositories and Processors, Global Financial Services and Other, which are described below:

-- O Global Data Repositories and Processors.
-This segment consists of our former Alliance Products and Services products, expanded beyond the United States and Canadian markets to include these products worldwide.
-This segment includes our credit scoring services distributed through major credit bureaus, including the three major credit bureaus in the United States--Trans Union Corporation, Experian Information Solutions, Inc. and Equifax Inc., our credit account management services which are distributed through third-party bankcard processors worldwide, our ScoreNet(R)services sold directly to credit grantors, our PreScore(R)services and insurance bureau scores sold through credit bureaus, and other related products.
-The majority of these services generate revenues based on usage. - O Global Financial Services.
-This segment is comprised principally of the former Targeting and Prospecting products (data processing, database management services and Internet delivery services provided directly for companies and organizations involved in direct marketing) on a global basis, together with our Fair, Isaac MarketSmart Decision System(TM), ClickPremium(TM), StrategyWare(R) and TRIAD(TM) products.
-Our Fair, Isaac MarketSmart Decision System and ClickPremium products are sold on a usage basis and the TRIAD and StrategyWare products are generally sold to single users on a fixed-price basis.
-Other Global Financial Services products are sold under a combination of fixed-fee and usage-based pricing. - Other.
-This segment covers Analytics, LiquidCredit Retail, and Telecommunications on a worldwide basis.
+- Global Data Repositories and Processors.
+This worldwide segment consists of our credit scoring services and insurance bureau scores distributed through major credit bureaus, including the three major credit bureaus in the United States--Trans Union Corporation, Experian Information Solutions, Inc. and Equifax Inc., our credit account management services which are distributed through third-party bankcard processors worldwide, our ScoreNet(R) services sold directly to credit grantors, our PreScore(R) services and insurance bureau scores sold through credit bureaus, the ScorePower(TM) online FICO(R) score delivery service sold jointly with Equifax directly to consumers, and other related products.
+The majority of these services generate revenues based on usage. - Global Financial Services.
+This segment is comprised of data processing, database management services and Internet delivery services provided directly for companies and organizations involved in direct marketing on a global basis, together with our Fair, Isaac MarketSmart Decision System(TM)("MarketSmart"), ClickPremium(TM), StrategyWare(R), and TRIAD(TM)products.
+In the third quarter we introduced a new product, our Credit Line Strategy Optimization (CLSO) product, developed for the financial services industry to help credit card issuers improve account profitability through optimal credit line assignments.
+MarketSmart and ClickPremium are sold on a usage basis and the TRIAD and StrategyWare products are generally sold to single users on a fixed-price basis.
+CLSO may be sold on a usage or fixed priced basis, or a combination of these.
+Global Financial Services products are sold under a combination of fixed-fee and usage-based pricing. - Other.
+This segment covers Analytics, LiquidCredit, Retail, and Telecommunications on a worldwide basis.
 Analytics products include our custom models, custom software and related consulting projects which are sold directly to credit grantors and other businesses and are used for screening lists of prospective customers, evaluating applicants for credit or insurance and managing existing credit accounts.
 Our LiquidCredit products are web-based products sold directly to credit grantors which automate the processing of credit applications including the implementation of our credit application scoring models.
-Retail products include the Fair, Isaac MarketSmart Decision System provided directly to companies and organizations in the retail market.
+Retail products include MarketSmart for retail which are provided directly to companies and organizations in the retail market.
+Our Telecommunication products provided directly to companies industry include Teleadaptive(TM)and in the telecommunications MarketSmart for telecommunications.
 Products in the Other segment are priced in various ways.
 Other products developed specifically for a single user such as our application and behavior scoring models (also known as "Analytic Products," "scorecards" or "models") are generally sold on a fixed-price basis.
 Software systems usually also have a component of ongoing maintenance revenue, and LiquidCredit systems are sold under time or volume-based pricing arrangements.

-Comparative segment revenues, operating income, and related financial information for the first half of fiscal 2001 and this quarter and the corresponding periods in fiscal 2000 are set forth in Note 5 to the Consolidated Financial Statements.
+Comparative segment revenues, operating income, and related financial information in the three- and nine- months ended June 30, 2001 and the corresponding periods in fiscal 2000 are set forth in Note 5 to the Consolidated Financial Statements.